RED BRIDGE TEAM

 During the past 15 years, Naomi contributed to the founding and management of several venture capital financed social impact companies focused on innovative construction technologies to reduce carbon emissions associated with housing development.
 Most recently, she contributed to the founding team of Factory_OS, which has built thousands of affordable modular multifamily housing units to address workforce, student, and formerly homeless housing needs.
 She also founded ZETA (Zero Energy Technology & Architecture), which built net zero energy modular housing, schools and public facilities.
 With Global Homes International, Naomi led a team of building scientists, architects and engineers to create an innovative indigenous material block system for very low-income housing in developing countries.

-Naomi earned her MBA from Yale University, master’s in city and Regional Planning from UC Berkeley, and BA from Stanford University.
+Naomi earned her MBA from Yale University, Master’s in City and Regional Planning from UC Berkeley, and BA from Stanford University.

 Liz Pittinos, Project Manager

 Liz has 20 years of direct experience managing projects and relationships with the National Park Service and non-profit partner organizations.
-She has a rich history of community building and outreach—as an outdoor leader for adventurers of all abilities and backgrounds, as the co-founder of a public music festival in San Francisco, and as President Emeritus of Precipitation Northwest, Portland, Oregon’s regional Burning Man nonprofit.
+She has a rich history of community building and outreach—as an outdoor leader for adventurers of all abilities and backgrounds, as the co-founder of a public music festival in San Francisco, and as President Emerita of Precipitation Northwest, Portland, Oregon’s regional Burning Man nonprofit.
 Liz is primarily motivated by the arts, the great outdoors, and helping others to connect to both.

 Liz Pittinos’ Resume